autamus/docs/developer-guide/add-a-spack-container.md

 # Add a Spack Container to the Repository
 ## What's Spack?
-Spack is a flexible package manager created to help manage the complexity of scientific software on HPC (High Performance Computing) environments.
+Spack is a flexible package manager created to help manage the complexity of scientific software in HPC (High Performance Computing) environments.
 Spack makes Autamus possible by providing us with a standard way of building software from source.
 Spack is a super awesome project -- [check it out here](https://github.com/spack/spack)!
 Although we're probably a little biased 😋.

 ## Instructions
 1. Fork the registry [on GitHub](https://github.com/autamus/registry).